DeepMed-Lab-ECNU/MagicNet/README.md

 <div align="center" border=> <img src=framework.png width="700" > </div>

 ## News
+- [2023.10.25] We have uploaded the data-splitting file 'btcv.txt' for BTCV dataset to help you reproduce/follow our work^_^!
 - [2023.07.01] We have updated the preprocessed data!
 - [2023.06.25] Our codes are released!
 - [2023.03.16] Repo created.
 Paper and code will come soon.